jameshughes89/cs101/site/topics/sorting/sorting.rst

     * A single pass is not enough to guarantee the list is sorted
     * After the first pass, the largest element in the unsorted list will be in its correct location

+        * The largest element will always *win* the swap
+        * If that element wins the swap, it will be considered in the next comparison of adjacent elements

 * If we repeat this process by doing another pass

     :math:`3, 2, 1, 4`